cloud-elements/devportal/_includes/Elements/netsuite/authenticate.md

 To create an element instance:

-1. Construct a JSON body based on your authentication type, either Basic or Token Based.
+1. Construct a JSON body based on your authentication type, either Basic or Custom.
 See [Parameters](#parameters) for detailed descriptions.

     **Basic Authentication**